confluentinc/cp-demo/docs/index.rst

 Consumers
 ---------

 1. |c3| enables you to monitor consumer lag and throughput performance.
+Consumer lag is the topic's high water mark (latest offset for the topic that has been written) minus the current consumer offset (latest offset read for that topic by that consumer group).
+Keep in mind topic write rate and consumer group read rate when considering what the significance of how big is the consumer lag.
 Click on "Consumers".

 2. Consumer lag is available on a per `consumer basis <https://docs.confluent.io/current/control-center/consumers.html#view-consumer-lag-details-for-a-consumer-group>`__, including embedded consumers in sink connectors (e.g., ``connect-replicator`` and ``connect-elasticsearch-ksql``), KSQL queries (e.g., consumer groups whose names start with ``_confluent-ksql-default_query_``), console consumers (e.g., ``WIKIPEDIANOBOT-consumer``), etc.  Consumer lag is also available on a per `topic basis <https://docs.confluent.io/current/control-center/topics/view.html#view-consumer-lag-for-a-topic>`__.